Radiation Therapy

 Brachytherapy

 • Brachytherapy treats a specific area of your body with seeds, ribbons or capsules placed in or near the tumor.
 You may receive brachytherapy at a low dose rate (LDR) or high dose rate (HDR).
+It is also an effective treatment option for people with gynecological cancers, including those with:

 Systemic therapy